nicmarti/cfp-devoxx/HOWTO_MIGRATE.md

 # Remove agenda

 Go to the [Angular Schedule application](/assets/angular/index.html) and delete all the schedules.
+Here are the steps to go through the process successfully:

+1) click on « Backoffice » top nav button, this redirect you to http://cfp.devoxx.[...]/admin
+2) select Angular App (the green button) - http://cfp.devoxx.[...]/assets/angular/index.html#/
+3) click « Reload a saved configuration of slots/talks »
+4) click on delete for each element
+5) repeat 3 and 4 until the list is empty

+You should do that AFTER the CFP web site is saved (http://cfp.devoxx..[...]/[year]/index.html) with wget (as explained above).

 # Reset wishlist

 Go to the Wishlist panel and delete all wishlist items.
+This option might NOT apply to you, so not an issue if you dont see this option in the Admin panel or Attic or BackOffice.

 You're good to go!